ECS-CS/html/Attributes-Images-Links.md

 ![HTML Attributes](/assets/html_attributes__p.jpg)

-**Attributes contain extra information about the element which you don't want to appear in the actual content.** In this case, the **class** attribute allows you to give the element an identifying name that can be later used to target the element with style information.
-(We will dive into this further soon)
+**Attributes contain extra information about the element which you don't want to appear in the actual content.** In this case, the **align** attribute allows us to change the alignment of the paragraph's content.
+For example, this paragraph will align to the right.

 **An attribute should have:**